If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Practically, what does a 100% vegan grocery list look like?

-I’m so glad you asked, we’ve got a sample one below!
+I’m so glad you asked, I’ve got a sample one below!

 Disclaimer: This list of vegan foods is just an example and is not telling you exactly what you should always buy at the store.
-Talk to your doctor before starting a supplement.
+Talk to your health care provider about dietary questions and before starting a supplement.

 Shelf Stable